 If you’re more in the mood for a swim, hike up to Koolpin Gorge with a camera and experience the natural beauty of the watering holes.
 You will need a permit for this hike, and camping is also available.

-Itching for a croc free swim?
-I hope you packed your togs because Litchfield national park has some beautiful waterholes to swim in.
+Itching for a croc-free swim?
+I hope you packed your togs because Litchfield National Park has some beautiful waterholes to swim in.
 You can go waterhole-hopping or head to the most popular spot, Wangi Falls, which is 2WD accessible and wheelchair accessible.
-Don’t forget to check out the termite mounds at Litchfield National Park before heading back to Darwin!
+Don’t forget to check out the termite mounds before heading back to Darwin!